kairops/docker-ubuntu-xrdp-mate-custom/duing/README.md

 Docker Ubuntu INstant Gherkin

-## What?
+## What

-An ephemeral environment for BDD testing design with Gherkin
+An ephemeral environment for the design and execution of BDD tests with Gherkin

+Key points:

 - Start a container with an ubuntu desktop and all the tools to develop BDD Test using Gherkin, like this one

 ```gherkin
 Feature: Google Search to explore BDDfire

 Scenario: View home page
 Given I am on "http://www.google.com"